 It has come to this.
 The discussion surrounding football and the potential for long-term brain damage has become so prevalent that talk of helmet design and technology has started bubbling to the surface.

 There is an atmosphere of fear in the football arena.
 And that is somewhat problematic because the football season is starting to pick up speed.
 The health dangers related to the NFL cannot be ignored.
-And even if you do not care about the health of football athletes, you probably have something to say about all the NFL betting odds affected by injuries.
+And even if you do not care about the health of football athletes, you probably have something to say about all the NFL events affected by injuries.

 Basically, if you engage with the NFL in any way, then the brain damage story affects you in some way.
 This hullabaloo has been growing in intensity ever since a study came out and identified cases of brain damage in former football players.